ncatlab/nlab-content/pages/2/3/6/6/26632/content.md

 \end{lemma}
 This is essentially [CDF91, (III.8.54-60)](D'Auria-Fre+formulation+of+supergravity#CastellaniDAuriaFre).

-In conlcusion the above lemmas give Thm. \ref{11dSuGraEOMFromSuperFluxIdentity}.
+In conlcusion, the above lemmas give Thm. \ref{11dSuGraEOMFromSuperFluxIdentity}.